News & Tips

 - Poor: 300 to 579

 However, it’s important to note that not every lender uses the same scoring model for credit scores, and they have their own categorization methods.
-Typically, borrowers need at least a 661 to qualify for an auto loan.
-Keep in mind that lenders will also weigh income heavily into account when reviewing applications.
+Typically, borrowers need at least 661 to qualify for an auto loan.
+Keep in mind that lenders will also take income heavily into account when reviewing applications.
 The better your credit scores and income, the better your interest rate will be.
-If you’re looking for ways to improve your scores, this guide provides some helpful tips on how to do so.
+If you'd like to improve your credit score, check out these tips.

-Pssssst, just remember that applying for a car loan can typically involves a “hard” credit inquiry.
-This means that with a formal application, lenders reach out to the credit bureaus to get your score.
+Pssssst, remember, too, that applying for a car loan can typically involve a “hard” credit inquiry.
+This means that, with a formal application, lenders reach out to the credit bureaus to get your score.
 Too many hard hits will raise a red flag for credit bureaus, which can lower your score.
-Typically, you can apply for a handful of places within a two-week timeframe before it does any damage to your credit.
+Typically, you can apply at a handful of places within a two-week timeframe before it does damage to your credit.

 What is a good interest rate for an auto loan?

-Interest rates will vary based on credit score, term, location, income, debt, loan amount, and type of car you’re buying, to name a few.
-But, knowing the average auto loan rates can help give you a better idea of what to look for when shopping.
+Interest rates vary based on credit score, term, location, income, debt, loan amount, and type of car you’re buying, to name a few.
+But, knowing the average auto loan rates can help give you helpful insights when shopping.
+Visit this article for more information.

 Payment Period | Purchase APR* "As Low As" | Minimum Loan Amount | Payment per $1,000 |